fdmsantos/terraform-aws-kinesis-firehose/examples/http-endpoint/datadog/README.md

-# Http Endpoint
+# Datadpg

-Configuration in this directory creates kinesis firehose stream with Direct Put as source and custom http endpoint as destination.
+Configuration in this directory creates kinesis firehose stream with Direct Put as source and datadog as destination to Europe Metrics URL.

 This example can be tested with Demo Data in Kinesis Firehose Console.